The vastly experienced Dean Kingham heads our prison and public law team.

 How do we know?

-- He is trained in both HCR-20 (violence) psychological risk tool and RSVP (sexual) psychological risk tool.
+- He is trained in the main psychological risk assessments- HCR-20 (violence) psychological risk tool, RSVP (sexual) psychological risk tool and SAPROF (protective factors tool).
 Being one of a few lawyers trained in these tools he is able to better question the psychological evidence given in cases by Prison Service psychologists.